VaibhavGaur56789/C-LTTS-Quiz/1_Requirements/Readme.md

 --- | --- | --- |
 S.1. | User can be able to seek help | ND
 S.2. | User can look to the high score | ND
-S.3. | User can play the game again | ND
+S.3. | User can use the application again | ND
 S.4. | The score is saved in the local system | ND S.5. | Data should always be stored when closing the system. | ND